gatehill/imposter-cli/README.md

 Available Commands:
-  up          Start live mocks of APIs scaffold    Create Imposter configuration from OpenAPI specs help        Help about any command doctor      Check prerequisites for running Imposter version     Print CLI version
+  up          Start live mocks of APIs scaffold    Create Imposter configuration from OpenAPI specs pull        Pull the engine into the cache doctor      Check prerequisites for running Imposter version     Print CLI version help        Help about any command
 ```

 #### Create and start mocks